Iamkaranja/Infosec-Reference-Bank/README.md

 # My Pentesting Notes
 This is a collection of notes, scripts, and writeups taken from OSCP,HTB/THM Machines, Vulnhub and several CTF's.
-They will be periodiclly updated, and they're meant for general pentesting and learning.
+They will be periodiclly updated, they're meant for general pentesting and learning.

 created & maintained by: [B4Ha-LzM17](https://github.com/B4Ha-LzM17)